 Authentic Movement

-Authentic Movement is an opportunity to get more clear about what is real and true for you emotionally through exploring how you want to move in the moment.
-It involves sharing non-judgmental attention with others and intuitive reflection as well as physical experience to foster discovery and integration.
+Authentic Movement is an opportunity to get more in touch with what is real and true for you through exploring how you want to move in the moment.
+It offers this through the combination of immediate physical experience with sharing of non-judgmental attention and intuitive reflection to foster personal discovery and integration.

-Authentic Movement is an opportunity to get more clear about what is real and true for you emotionally through exploring how you want to move in the moment.
-It involves sharing non-judgmental attention with others and intuitive reflection as well as physical experience to foster discovery and integration.
+Authentic Movement is an opportunity to get more in touch with what is immediately real and true for you through exploring how you want to move in the moment.
+It fosters discovery and integration through a combination of immediate physical experience together with sharing of non-judgmental attention and intuitive reflection.

-In the basic form, people take turns in two roles: mover and witness.
+In the basic form participants take turns in two roles: mover and witness.

-• The mover's task is to explore how they would like to move while having another person's attention.
-Usually the mover practices with their eyes closed.
-The mover has an agreed-upon amount of time to move, knowing that they will have an attentive witness but with no responsibility to entertain the witness.
+• The mover's task is to explore how they would like to move while having the attention of their witness.
+Typically the mover moves with their eyes closed.
+The mover has an agreed-upon amount of time to explore how they would like to move, knowing that they will have an attentive witness and that they have no external obligation to entertain the witness.

-• The witness' task is to watch their mover and sense how they respond internally to what they are witnessing.
+• The witness' task is to watch their mover and notice their interior response to what they are witnessing.

 • After the first mover has a turn the pair switch roles and the new mover has the same amount of time as the first did.